jwong0205/homepage/_pages/about.md

 🏢 I have broad experience across academia, government, and the private sector, with expertise in economic modelling, applied research, and data analysis.

-📊 My work has covered economic forecasting, government budget projections, tax and transfer policy analysis, and pension fund investment and pricing strategies.
+📊 My previous work has covered economic forecasting, government budget projections, tax and transfer policy analysis, and pension fund investment and pricing strategies.

-🔧 I use a wide range of analytical tools, including econometric models, machine learning methods, and microsimulation modelling.
+🔧 I work with a wide range of analytical tools, including econometric models, machine learning methods, and microsimulation modelling.
 I am highly proficient in R, SAS, and Python.

 🎓 I hold a Ph.D. in Finance from Deakin University and a BCom (Hons) in Actuarial Studies from Monash University.